Peripheral arterial disease (PAD)

 PAD is largely treated through lifestyle changes and medication.

-Exercising regularly and stopping smoking, if you smoke, are the main lifestyle changes that can ease the symptoms of PAD and reduce the chances of the condition getting worse.
+Exercising regularly and not smoking are the main lifestyle changes that can ease the symptoms of PAD and reduce the chances of the condition getting worse.
 It's also important to:

 • eat a healthy diet